OctopusDeploy/blog/blog/2023-09/global-deployments-without-automation/index.md

 Thankfully, deployment automation *does* exist.
 But not all deployment tools handle tenanted deployments as well as Octopus does.

-Why not check out our [tenanted deployments use-case page](https://octopus.com/use-case/tenanted-deployments) to find out why.
+Read our [tenanted deployments use-case page](https://octopus.com/use-case/tenanted-deployments) to find out why.

+Happy deployments!